arunkumar-ml-ai/EDA---Investment-Analysis/README.md

 # EDA-Investment-Analysis

-You can view the analyis in notebook-investment-analysis.ipynb file.
+You can view the analyis in **notebook-investment-analysis.ipynb** file<br/>
-I have also attached the 'csv' files used in the analysis ~ for your ref.
+I have also attached the 'csv' files used in the analysis ~ for your ref<br/>

 Project Brief:
 Spark Funds, an asset management company wants to make investments in a few companies.
 The CEO of Spark Funds wants to understand the global trends in investments so that she can take the investment decisions effectively